FREQUENTLY ASKED QUESTIONS

 Little Leprechauns 4-5

 Level 2 - Advanced Beginner - starts hard shoes!
-Now in a 90-minute class (45 minutes softshoe, 45 minutes hardshoe), At this level we encourage starting to come 2x a week and starting to compete
+Now in a 1 hr, 15 minue class covering softshoe and hardshoe, At this level we encourage starting to come 2x a week and starting to compete

-Level 3 - Novice - continues in a 90-minute class.
-If they haven’t started coming 2x a week or competing yet, at this level we REALLY encourage those things.
+Level 3 - Novice - a 90-minute class.
+Dancers are encouraged to take class 2x a week at this level.

 Level 4 - Prizewinner - continues in a 90-minute class.
-At this level, we encourage coming 3x a week.
+Dancers are encouraged to take class 2x a week at this level.

-Level 5 - Preliminary Championships - Now eligible to compete in the Regional Championships
+Level 5 - Preliminary Championships - Now eligible to compete in the Regional Championships.
+Dancers are encouraged to take class 3x a week at this level.

 Q. How does my child move up into different levels?